snezihoglu/com19final/README.md

         StudentsRepository.deleteById(id);
     }
 ```
 Here we have 4 routes for each operation:

       * GET - it is used to see all of the information in a table, or a specific row by typing in the id.
+This method can be used by typing "/datalar/id" to see a specific row         or "/datalar/all" to see all the data.
+      * POST - it is used to insert information to database.
+This method can be used by typing"/datalar/add".
+      * PUT - it is used to replace a data.
+This method is used by typing"/datalar/id".
+      * DELETE - it is used to delete a specific row by typing in the id.
+This method is activated by typing"/datalar/id".

+Here we have 4 routes for students database:

+      * GET - it is used to see all of the information in a table, or a specific row by typing in the id.
 This method can be used by typing "/students/id" to see a specific row or "/students/all" to see all the data.
       * POST - it is used to insert information to database.
 This method can be used by typing"/students/add".
       * PUT - it is used to replace a data.
-This method is used by typing"/studentsr/id".
+This method is used by typing"/students/id".
       * DELETE - it is used to delete a specific row by typing in the id.
 This method is activated by typing"/students/id".